iDevBrandon/idevbrandon.github.io/_posts/2021-07-05-GraphQL-Apolloe.md

 ---
 ## GraphQL & Apollo

 Let me share my knowledge.

+What GraphQL is?

+What Apollo is?